 At the Nebraska State Fair, 4-H members have the opportunity to showcase what they have learned and worked on throughout the year.
-A number of 4-H livestock shows and animal science contests take place at the Nebraska State Fair, including beef, sheep, swine, meat goat, dairy cattle, poultry, and rabbit shows, as well as the Dairy Judging Contest.
+A number of 4-H livestock shows and animal science contests take place at the Nebraska State Fair.
 Any 4-H member planning to exhibit a live animal at the Nebraska State Fair must complete the livestock ID and nomination requirements and complete the online entry process by the appropriate deadlines.

 4-H LIVESTOCK PROJECTS

 Breeding Beef Breeding Meat Goat Breeding Sheep Breeding Swine Bucket Calf Dairy Cattle Dairy Goat Feeder Calf Market Beef Market Sheep Market Swine Meat Goat Poultry Pygmy Goat Rabbit

 Veterinary Science The Normal Animal Animal Disease Animal Health and Its Relationship to Our World